JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 subtitle: "NHHT up to its same tricks in other boroughs"
 published: false
 ---
+As we [reported in December](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/), Southwark has been slammed by the ombudsman for having no monitoring or enforcement of affordable housing provision.
+It had been relying on the good faith of developers and housing associations to provide the affordable housing in planning consents by the Council's planning committee.

+The ombudsman has directed the Council to conduct an audit, but hasn't set a deadline for it.
+Meanwhile, we are continuing to add to the list of breaches we submitted to the council.
+This time we have come across a new-build flat at Elephant & Castle, which was supposed to be let at intermediate rent to families on the Council's waiting list.
+Instead it has been sold on the open market and is currently being used as a full-time AirBNB let at 129 per night.

+There is a housing crisis.
+Southwark needs to get its act together, complete this audit and take enforcement action to return this lost affordable housing to those in housing need.

 ## Not just Southwark
 What we haven't mentioned before is that this 'tenure switch' practice appears to extend to beyond Southwark and it appears that Lambeth is having the wool